grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 ## Querying the Application Insights Service

-{{< docs-imagebox img="/img/docs/v60/appinsights-service-query-editor.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}
+{{< docs-imagebox img="/img/docs/azuremonitor/insights_metrics_multi-dim.png" class="docs-image--no-shadow" caption="Application Insights Query Editor" >}}

-As of 7.1, more than one dimension may be selected
+As of 7.1, more than one group by dimension may be selected.

 ### Formatting legend keys with aliases for Application Insights